-In addition to the duties as a member of the Board of Directors (see 030-001) and as a member of the Executive Committee (see 030-003), the Past President chairs the Nominating Committee.
-At the annual meeting, the Past President or designee takes minutes of the meeting and has the responsibility to notify affected individuals of actions taken by the Board at the annual meeting.
+In addition to the duties as a member of the Board of Directors (see 030-001) and as a member of the Executive Committee (see 030-003), the Immediate Past President chairs the Nominating Committee.
+At the annual meeting and Executive Committee meetings, the Immediate Past President or designee takes minutes of the meeting and has the responsibility to notify affected individuals of actions taken by the Board at the annual meeting.
 The Immediate Past President, in coordination with the President, will conduct an annual performance review of the Executive Director in a manner mutually convenient for all three persons.
 They will report their evaluation along with any recommendations to the Board of Directors during the annual meeting.